Hyperextended Knee Treatment in Dallas, Frisco, Prosper, and Wylie, TX

 A smooth tissue capsule covers the bones in our knee, and a thin synovial membrane lines this capsule.
 The synovium secretes a liquid known as synovial fluid.
 The synovial fluid acts as a cushion and lubricant between the joints, which allows the knee to move painlessly.
 Proprioceptive nerve fibers are inside in the ligaments and joint capsules, sending signals throughout the body.

-Hyperextended Knee Rehab and Treatment Options
+Hyperextended Knee Rehab and Treatment Options in Dallas

 At SPORT, we will identify the source of your pain and then utilize state-of-the-art therapeutic techniques that focus on restoring your range of motion.